 But I also think that time in my life was because Jesus wanted me to be closer to Him.
 I have the type of personality where I will fill my life with friends who will take the place of God.
 Instead of depending solely and completely on Him, I will depend on my friends more than I should.

 So God will sometimes have to take all my friends away from me for a little while to remind me that I need to depend on Him more, and to re-teach me how to do that.
 I think that’s what most of my teens and twenties were about.

 (Or it could be that at the time, I wasn’t really a nice enough person that a boy would want to date me.
 Luckily God worked in me to make me a better person.)

 Hmm, that’s not a very uplifting Valentine’s Day post.
 Then again, I’ve never enjoyed V-Day even when I got married, maybe because I remember how hard those days were when I was younger.

 I guess if you’re at the same point I was, don’t lose hope.
 Cling to Jesus because He’s all you’ll need, and it really will get better.
 Sometimes it means God needs to work on you more, but other times it just means you need to be patient and trust that Jesus knows what He’s doing.

 Love and peace,

 Camy Tang writes romance with a kick of wasabi.
-Out now is her humorous contemporary romance novel, Single Sashimi, and her romantic suspense, Formula for Danger.
-In her spare time, she is a staff worker for her church youth group, and she leads one of the worship teams for Sunday service.
-On her blog, she ponders dogs, knitting and spinning wool, running, Asiana, and other frivolous things.
-Sign up for her newsletter for giveways!
+Out now is the first book in her new series, Protection for Hire, which is like Stephanie Plum meets The Joy Luck Club.
+She is a staff worker for her church youth group, and leads one of the worship teams for Sunday service.
+On her blog, she ponders frivolous things like knitting, running, dogs, and Asiana.
+Visit her website to sign up for her quarterly newsletter.

 Click here to find out how you can join my Street Team—it’s free and there’s lots of chances to win prizes!